 The majority of us have phones on us at all times, which means there are a lot of people sending texts back and forth between one another.
 However, a lot of us may not know what SMS means, and even more so what MMS means.
 Both terms seem similar in many ways but there are some key differences that separate them.
 They both apply to the idea of sending a text message.
 An SMS is basically just a text message, whereas an MMS is where you send a video or picture along with the message.

-Once you understand the differences between SMS and MMS and how both can be applied to your business processes, it can help you better decide which mass texting service is a better fit for your business.
+Once you understand what distinguishes SMS and MMS you can better identify how both can be applied to your business processes.
+This understanding can help you better decide which mass texting service is a better fit for your business.
 Both options are very helpful for getting in contact with customers and building stronger relationships with them.
 Not using either, however, can result in weaker relationships with customers which can lead to greater customer churn.

 What is SMS?